-We generally know how the story is going to end, so take advantage of that experience.
+We generally know how the story will end, so benefit from our experience.

-At Kaufmann Gildin we can evaluate the merits of your case and determine the likelihood of success.
+At Kaufmann Gildin & Robbins, our lawyers will evaluate the merits of your case and determine the likelihood of success.
 Based on our years of experience representing customers and sitting as arbitrators and mediators in these disputes, we are able to tell you whether you would be throwing good money after bad or whether yours is a case of merit that should be filed with FINRA Dispute Resolution or the American Arbitration Association, or whether you have the option to go to court to redress your grievances.

 Because of our unique access to information and knowledge of the securities industry, the evaluation stage of a case is not time consuming, but it is the most important stage.
 Once we are retained, our team works with you as a partner in the presentation of your case.
 That means that you are consulted and kept apprised throughout the case and are never in the dark about your case’s developments.